Mixing Times for the Facilitated Exclusion Process: Notation and results

 \end{theorem} In particular the SFEP mixes on the order of $N^{2}\log(N-k)$.
 Moreover, pre--cutoff holds for the SFEP under the conditions of Theorem \ref{th:fssepsegment}.
 We note that Theorem \ref{th:fssepsegment} covers the regime where the density of particles $k/N\rightarrow\rho\in(1/2,1]$, and $k/N \searrow 1/2$, as $N\rightarrow\infty$.
 We conjecture that cutoff holds for the SFEP under the conditions of Theorem \ref{th:fssepsegment}, i.e.\ we may take $C_{1}=C_{2}$.

 As a consequence of our proof, we observe that cutoff of order $k^{2}\log\min(N-k,2k-N)$ holds for the SFEP restricted to the ergodic component due to cutoff for the SSEP on the segment \cite[Theorem 2.4]{lacoinsegment}.
-In particular, when $\log(2k-N)\ll\log(N-k)$ the full mixing time is determined by the hitting time of the ergodic component.
+In particular, when $\log(2k-N)\ll\log(N-k)$, i.e.\ $\log(2k-N)/\log(N-k)\to 0$ as $N \to \infty$, the full mixing time is determined by the hitting time of the ergodic component.

 For the AFEP on the segment, we show that the mixing time is exponentially slow in the number of holes $N-k$, provided that the number of holes is large enough.

 \begin{theorem}[AFEP] For the FEP on the segment with parameter $p\in(1/2,1)$, let $\epsilon\in(0,1)$ and $k(N)$ be a sequence such that $k>N/2$ and $N-k \gg \log N$, then the $\epsilon$--mixing time satisfies